10 KEY TIPS to become the Master of your Jamon Iberico Parties

-1.- Your knife should be perfectly sharpened every time you start carving.
+1.- Your knife should be well sharpened every time you start carving.

-3.- Remove the outer fat only from the area you are going to start eating.
-(Save some slices of the removed fat to cover the exposed meat once finished carving for the day).
+3.- Remove the outer fat layer only from the area you are going to start eating / carving.
+(Save some slices of the removed fat to cover the exposed meat once you are finished carving for the day, this will prevent the jamon from drying).

 4.- Cut thin, almost transparent bite-sized slices.